Sommerregen/grav-plugin-shortcodes/README.md

 After that please note:

-* If you find a bug or would like to make a feature request or suggest an improvement, [please open a new issue][issues].
+* If you find a bug, would like to make a feature request or suggest an improvement, [please open a new issue][issues].
 If you have any interesting ideas for additions to the syntax please do suggest them as well!
 * Feature requests are more likely to get attention if you include a clearly described use case.
 * If you wish to submit a pull request, please make again sure that your request match the [guidelines for contributing](docs/CONTRIBUTING.md) and that you keep track of adding unit tests for any new or changed functionality.